 U.N. experts and aid agencies have urged the government and donors to commit to building earthquake and hurricane-resistant schools, hospitals and houses.
 They say this would add less than 10 percent to building costs and save countless lives in the future.

 Before the quake, Haiti's sprawling capital was littered with shoddy buildings due to poor construction standards and inadequate building regulations.
 Many homes were built on steep slopes and unstable foundations.

 Training people to protect themselves during an earthquake can also save lives.
 Many in Haiti did not know the safest places to go, and some were killed in the aftershocks because they did not leave their buildings after the first quake struck.

-For more on Haiti's troubles, see this AlertNet briefing on the country's violent past.
+For more on Haiti's troubles, see our briefing on the country's violent past.

-Click here to see AlertNet's multimedia documentary marking the one year anniversary.
+Click here to see our multimedia documentary marking the one year anniversary.